The Long March 长征 cháng zhēng

 Then the leadership threat to Mao of Zhang Guotao ➚ was conveniently removed when Zhang led an ill-planned campaign into Xinjiang to be wiped out by GMD backed Muslim warlords.
 The threat of a new GMD encirclement and annihilation campaign of the Shaanxi Soviet was called off only because of the invasion of the Japanese in 1937.
 At this time the GMD must have thought they had the victory, the Communist bases in southern China had been wiped out; the Communist party was restricted to a few small rural areas in the far north; and the size of the Communist party was at its lowest ebb of 40,000 members.
 The story of the Communists after the Long March demonstrates how a small but focused force can take on a larger and better equipped enemy.

-Mao's unchallenged grip on power was immense such long term leadership is a rare event in world politics.
-Although Zhu De took a back seat after 1949 the other Long March leaders had key positions in the PRC; including Zhou Enlai, Lin Biao, Deng Xiaoping, Liu Shaoqi and Peng Dehuai.
+Mao's unchallenged grip on power was immense, it is a rare event in world politics to see such long term leadership.
+Although Zhu De took a back seat after 1949 the other Long March leaders were given key positions in the PRC; including Zhou Enlai, Lin Biao, Deng Xiaoping, Liu Shaoqi and Peng Dehuai.
 However their comradeship and sacrifice did not save them from the madness of the Cultural Revolution 1966-75, Liu Shaoqi, He Long, Peng Dehuai were all tortured and killed, even Zhou and Deng were under house arrest and narrowly escaped death.

 The survivors of the Long March had learned that group effort was essential, personal ambitions and differences were put aside when the greater good demanded it.
 It set the tone for much of the next phase of Chinese history.